Frobenius trace fields of cohomologically rigid local systems: Introduction

 \section{Introduction}

 In this paper, we investigate an arithmetic property of rigid local systems on a complex variety $X$.
 More precisely, to such a local system $L$ and a prime number $p$, there is a naturally associated number field, which is by definition the field generated by the traces of Frobenius elements at $p$.
 Our motivating question is whether these number fields are independent of $p$.
+Our strongest result is \cref{thm:tot_degen}, which says that the $F_p$'s are indeed independent of $p$, under an assumption on the local monodromy at infinity.